splunk/public-o11y-docs/logs/LOconnect-usecase.rst

 Aisha decides to look at the log details.
 They select the Related Content tile, :strong:`Logs for paymentservice`.
 Log Observer opens, and Aisha’s view is automatically narrowed to display only logs from :strong:`paymentservice`.
 Log Observer displays :strong:`paymentservice` logs that were sent in to Splunk Cloud Platform.
 Log Observer does not ingest the logs, but displays the logs from their storage in Splunk Cloud Platform.

-Because Aisha first tracked the workflow problems in Splunk APM, they were able to narrow her search down to only logs coming from :strong:`paymentservice`.
+Because Aisha first tracked the workflow problems in Splunk APM, they were able to narrow their search down to only logs coming from :strong:`paymentservice`.
 Now Aisha can use Log Observer to analyze the logs.

 .. _conduct-initial-analysis:

 Conduct initial analysis of logs
 ========================================================================================================================
 Aisha can query the :strong:`paymentservice` logs in Log Observer's point-and-click UI, then filter and aggregate the logs to drill down to the underlying problem.
-For more complex analysis using SPL query language, they can continue her analysis of :strong:`paymentservice` logs in the Splunk Cloud Platform Search & Reporting application.
+For more complex analysis using SPL query language, they can continue their analysis of :strong:`paymentservice` logs in the Splunk Cloud Platform Search & Reporting application.

 Looking through the incoming logs in the logs table, Aisha sees some error logs, so they select one to see more details in a structured view.
 In the log details view on the right, Aisha notices the error message: ``Failed payment processing through ButtercupPayments: Invalid API Token (test-20e26e90-356b-432e-a2c6-956fc03f5609)``.